darozak/Advolition/README.md

 # Advolition

+You can play the most recent version of the game here: https://darozak.github.io/Advolition/

 ## Game Objectives
 Here are my goals for making this game:
-- An open source game that is free to play.
+- [Done] An open source game that is free to play.
-- A perpetually maintained platform such as GitHub.
+- [Done] A perpetually maintained platform such as GitHub.
 - A digitally produced book that describes how to use the game to teach coding.
 - A fun way to learn JavaScript
 - A tournament mode to rate and rank robot performance.
   - Lighning rounds to generate average score over multiple entries.
-- Players compete against one another or default robots to win.
+- [Done] Players compete against one another or default robots to win.

 ## Development Tasks
 These are the things that I need to accomplish to consider this a complete game: